Introduction

 The First Amendment of the U.S. Constitution guarantees the right “to assemble, and to petition the Government for a redress of grievances.”
 Protest is not a side effect of democracy—it is democracy.
 Thousands of Americans take to the streets to oppose state violence or unjust laws.
 They engage in a civic tradition.
 This tradition dates back to the Boston Tea Party.
 It also includes abolitionist uprisings and the civil rights movement.

 The Los Angeles protests are no different.
 They are an expression of a people who see government actions as harmful, discriminatory, or illegal.
-The right to protest must not be contingent upon political approval
+Five million people protested in more than 2000 American cities and towns.

 Federal Troops on City Streets: Dangerous Precedent